 Locals tip: Nam Jim Oyster Shots – consistently great!

 This long standing pub is one of Darwin’s favourites.
-The Cavenagh or ‘the Cav’ as it’s affectionately known is popular as the best steakhouse in town.
+The Cavenagh or ‘the Cav’ as its affectionately known, is touted as the best steakhouse in town.
 The Cav has a great menu and one of the few restaurants to serve Beef Wellington.

 Located at the top end of Cavenagh Street in the City and well worth a visit.

 Wharf One Food & Wine

 Locals Tip: We recommend the Shared Tasting Menu.